TaylorHe/taylorhe.github.io/_posts/2020-06-08-cpp-classes.markdown

 They're pretty unsurprisingly straightforward:
  - A default constructor: This default constructor has no arguments and no body.
     It's so you can write `Foo foo;` without writing your own constructor.
- - A destructor: This is implicitly marked `virtual`.
-Can you guess why?
+ - A destructor: to free memory
  - A copy constructor: So that you can copy one instance to another.
 Just copies each member of the first instance to the second.
     ```cpp
     Foo f1;